 Why the RDF Graph Model Does Not Solve the Problem

 In the RDF graph model, all entities being described are identified with IRIs.
-Because a IRI may be the address of a retrievable resource on the Web, it is semantically ambiguous as to whether the IRI identifies an abstract entity (such as a person, organization, or concept) or whether it identifies a retrievable resource (such as a web page or RDF graph).
+Because an IRI may be the address of a retrievable resource on the Web, it is semantically ambiguous as to whether the IRI identifies an abstract entity (such as a person, organization, or concept) or whether it identifies a retrievable resource (such as a web page or RDF graph).

 This problem is so well-known in RDF circles that it has its own name—the HTTPRange-14 problem—with its own Wikipedia page.